 The Benesse House is a place where people can explore art, nature, architecture, and their own thoughts in a multi-layered and synergistic fashion.

 About Naoshima Island

-The island is situated about 13km north of Takamatsu in Kagawa Prefecture and 3km south of Tamano in Okayama Prefecture.
-The main island, together with the surrounding Naoshima group of islands, form the town of Naoshima in Kagawa Prefecture.
+The island is about 13km north of Takamatsu in Kagawa Prefecture and 3km south of Tamano in Okayama Prefecture.
+The main island and the surrounding Naoshima group of islands form the town of Naoshima in Kagawa Prefecture.
 The island is comprised of three districts: the Miyanoura District, a busy area with the frequent arrival and departures of ferry services; the Honmura District, modeled on the castle towns of the time of the civil war with castles by the sea; and Tsumu’ura District, a fishing harbor with a long history since the olden times.
-The island’s main industries include businesses related to Mitsubishi Materials and fish farming of yellowtail and seaweed.
+The island’s primary industries include businesses related to Mitsubishi Materials and fish farming of yellowtail and seaweed.